-I blog for the simple reason that I like sharing reasonably complex ideas and opinions with an audience that is not shy about rebutting and criticising my views.
-I write both polemics and heuristics on an array of things, with an inexplicable focus on religion.
-I can’t really justify that: I agree with many of my atheist blogger colleagues that religion and the epistemology that underpins pure religion has a potential to be a retrograde force in the world and that immunising fundamentalist, bigoted views against criticism under the guise of “tolerance” is a politically and socially dangerous move.
-However, I live in the UK and save for extreme global examples like ISIS, we simply don’t see that kind of discourse actually taking place.
+I have become increasingly conscious of my focus on religion, and tried to move away from it.
+I agree with many of my atheist blogger colleagues that religion and the epistemology that underpins pure religion has a potential to be a retrograde force in the world and that immunising fundamentalist, bigoted views against criticism under the guise of “tolerance” is a politically and socially dangerous move.
+However, I live in the UK and save for extreme global examples like ISIS, we don’t see that kind of discourse actually taking place.
 Not to mention that I don’t believe that religious communities are actually filled with pure-religion philosophies; it is a source of great comfort that most religious people I have met actually have a great respect for science and ethical discussions that don’t rest on their personal interpretation a Holy Book.

 I am, however, interested in a vast array of other areas: language, storytelling, food and water security, philosophy, science and social commentary are all areas I enjoy discussing.
 I plan to start to move away from religious conversation for this reason: there are more immediately important, interesting and polemic discussions to be had.